Connecticut

 Connecticut | Climate

-Connecticut has a temperate climate, with mild winters and warm summers.
-The January mean temperature is 27°F, and the July mean it is 70°F. Coastal areas have warmer winters and cooler summers than the interior.
+The climate in Connecticut is temperate, with mild winters and warm summers.
+The January mean temperature is 27°F, and the July mean is 70°F. Coastal areas have warmer winters and cooler summers than the interior.

 Places to see on a Connecticut Yacht Charter

-• Visit historical sites such as The Mark Twain House, Gillette Castle State Park, or the Florence Griswold Museum.
+• Visit historical sites like The Mark Twain House, Gillette Castle State Park, or the Florence Griswold Museum.

 • Dine at the Oyster Club in Mystic or the Whitecrest Eatery in Stonington.